microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 };
 ```

 The new AppNotificationSubgroup runtimeclass is where things really happen.
-The Subgroup class holds the texts and images to be organized and formatied according to the extended capabilities afforded by groups and subgroups.
+The Subgroup class holds the texts and images to be organized and formatted according to the extended capabilities afforded by groups and subgroups.

 ```idl
 [contract(AppNotificationBuilderContract, 2)]